-(223) While candidates are encouraged to resolve any concerns that may have arisen from their status as a candidate of the University within ACU, nothing in the Higher Degree Research Regulations detracts from the right of a candidate to access any other appeal or complaint mechanism available to the candidate as legislated in the relevant State or Territory.
+(223) While candidates are encouraged to resolve any concerns that may have arisen from their status as a candidate of the University within ACU, nothing in the Higher Degree Research Policy detracts from the right of a candidate to access any other appeal or complaint mechanism available to the candidate as legislated in the relevant State or Territory.
 If any external process is initiated, the internal appeal process will cease.

 (224) Following exhaustion of the internal appeal process, in the case of matters for which there is no specific external independent arbiter, a candidate may appeal to the University Visitor, who is an independent arbiter, external to the University.
-Any such appeal must be made in accordance with the Policy on Review by the University Visitor.
+Any such appeal must be made in accordance with the Independent Review of Appeals or Complaints